thofisch/doc-api/docs/representations.md

 - **AVOID** encoding binary data within textual formats using Base64 encoding.

 #### Error Representations

+    The Box API communicates errors through standard HTTP status codes with details supplied in JSON objects.
+Generally the following pattern applies:

+    2xx - Box received, understood, and accepted a request.
+    3xx - The client must take further action in order to complete the request.
+    4xx - An error occurred in handling the request.
+The most common cause of this error is an invalid parameter.
+    5xx- Box received and accepted the request, but an error occurred while handling it.

 - **DO** return a representation with a `4xx` status code, for errors due to client inputs,
 - **DO** return a representation with a `5xx` status code, for errors due to server implementation or its current state.